Home

 The collection of historical materials continues to grow steadily.
 We currently have more than one thousand names in our surname files.
 Some of the more common names are Auker, Basom, Benner, Brubaker, Ferster, Graybill, Gingrich, Kauffman, Kurtz, Snyder, Shaffer, Shellenberger, Shelley, Shirk, Swartz, Wert, Winey and Zimmerman.

-We have indexed more than 45,000 obituaries and 5600 photographs in our collection.
+We have indexed almost 55,000 obituaries and 7500 photographs in our collection.
 We have accumulated about one hundred family Bibles with family records.
 We also have a valuable collection of old German Bibles and songbooks.
 The oldest book in our collection is the 1540 Froschauer Bible.
 Our collection grew to the bursting point!

 Noah Zimmerman and others contributed funds from their estates.
 Generous donors blessed us with contributions to be used for an expansion.
 So in 2013 we majorly remodeled the existing historical building and added a 38x38 addition.
 We moved into the newly remodeled and expanded building in October 2013.
 An open house and dedication was held on May 17, 2014 at the adjoining Brick Mennonite Church.